-Other income, net decreased \$0.9 million to \$1.2 million during the three months ended September 30, 2023, as compared to \$2.1 million in the same period in 2022.
+Other (expense) income, net decreased \$0.9 million \$1.2 million to \$1.2 million expense of \$0.5 million during the three months ended September 30, 2023 March 31, 2024, as compared to \$2.1 million \$0.7 million of income in the same period in 2022.
 Other income, net decreased \$2.8 million to \$3.3 million during the nine months ended September 30, 2023, as compared to \$6.1 million in the same period in 2022.
-Accretion income from retained interest investments increased \$0.7 million and \$1.3 million during the three and nine months ended September 30, 2023, respectively, due to an agreement by all parties for an optional prepayment of the related bonds, in full, in August 2023, prior to the installment notes' scheduled maturity in 2024.
-See Note 8, Other Assets for additional information.
+Accretion income from retained interest investments increased \$0.7 million and \$1.3 million during the three and nine months ended September 30, 2023 March 31, 2023, respectively, due to includes accretion of investment income over the life of the retained interest using the effective yield method, prior to an agreement by all parties for an optional prepayment, in full, of the related bonds, in full, installment notes in August 2023, prior to the installment notes' scheduled maturity in 2024.
+See Note 8.
+Other Assets for additional information.
 The three and nine months ended September 30, 2022, include a gain on insurance recovery of \$0.9 million and \$4.2 million, respectively, and loss from hurricane damage of less than \$0.1 million during each period related to Hurricane Michael.
 In November 2022, we closed out the insurance claim related to Hurricane Michael and therefore will not receive additional proceeds in future periods.

-Miscellaneous income, net during the three and nine months ended September 30, 2023, includes \$0.5 million and \$1.1 million, respectively, of income received from the Florida Division of Emergency Management's TRBG program for recovery of lost income related to timber crop that was destroyed as a result of Hurricane Michael.
-Miscellaneous income, net during the nine months ended September 30, 2023, also includes a \$0.4 million gain on retained interest investment.
-Miscellaneous income, net during the three and nine months ended September 30, 2023, includes \$0.4 million and \$0.6 million, respectively, of expense for cleanup of damaged timber as a result of Hurricane Michael.
+2023.
+Miscellaneous (expense) income, net during the three and nine months ended September 30, 2023 March 31, 2024, includes a \$0.5 million and \$1.1 million, respectively, net loss on disposal of income received from the Florida Division of Emergency Management's TRBG program for recovery of lost income related to timber crop that was destroyed as a result of Hurricane Michael.
+Miscellaneous (expense) income, net during the nine months ended September 30, 2023 March 31, 2023, also includes a \$0.4 million \$0.5 million gain on retained interest investment.
+Miscellaneous income, net during the three and nine months ended September 30, 2023, includes \$0.4 million and \$0.6 million, respectively, of expense.
+See Note 16.
+Other Income, Net for cleanup of damaged timber as a result of Hurricane Michael.
 Miscellaneous income, net during the three and nine months ended September 30, 2022, includes a \$0.3 million and \$1.0 million, respectively, gain on retained interest investment and \$0.8 million and \$1.8 million, respectively, received from the Pier Park CDD for repayment of subordinated notes.
-Miscellaneous income, net during the nine months ended September 30, 2022, also includes expenses of \$1.1 million for design costs no longer pursued and \$0.6 million for a homeowner's association special assessment.
+Miscellaneous income, net during the nine months ended September 30, 2022, also includes expenses of \$1.1 million for design costs no longer pursued and \$0.6 million for a homeowner's association special assessment. additional information.